 That’s it for this briefing.
 See you next time.

-Melina Delkic helped compile today’s briefing.
 Mark Josephson and Eleanor Stanford provided the break from the news.
-Victoria Shannon, on the briefings team, wrote today’s Back Story.
-You can reach us at firstname.lastname@example.org.
+Andrea Kannapell, the briefings editor, wrote today’s Back Story.
+You can reach the team at firstname.lastname@example.org.

 • We’re listening to “The Daily.”
-Today’s episode is about the Jeffrey Epstein case.
+Today’s episode revisits a whistle-blower and his concerns about Boeing.

-• Here’s today’s Mini Crossword, and a clue: A fairy leaves you money for it (five letters).
+• Here’s today’s Mini Crossword, and a clue: Country that hosted the 1998 Winter Olympics and will host the 2020 Summer Olympics (five letters).
 You can find all our puzzles here.